RauxaRepo/asa-landing-pages/README.md

 ## getting started
 i prefer Yarn but you can also use NPM
-'yarn install' or 'npm install'.
+'yarn install'.
 These will install all dependencies.

 ### we have four envinronments: